grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/01 Executors/07 externally-controlled.md

 ## Examples

-In this example, we'll execute a testrun controllable at runtime, starting with 0 VUs up to a maximum of 50, and a total duration of 10 minutes.
+In this example, we'll execute a test controllable at runtime, starting with 0 VUs up to a maximum of 50, and a total duration of 10 minutes.

 <div class="code-group" data-props='{"labels": [ "externally-controlled.js" ], "lineNumbers": "true"}'>